 - Insert the snake into the drain opening, feeding it through until you hit the clog.

 - Twist and push the snake through the clog material.
 Push and pull it back and forth to break up the clog.

 - Remove the snake, pulling the clog material along with it, if possible.

 - Flush the drain with hot water to move the broken-up clog material through the drain line.

 The best method for clearing a drain is to prevent the issue in the first place.
 These preventive tips help homeowners treat their drains right and avoid clogs.

 - Avoid fats and grease.
 Liquid fats like oil and butter go down the drain easily with hot water but start to solidify further down the drainpipe as they cool.
 Other debris, like coffee grounds and food particles, adhere to the fats until the pipe is impassable.
-Avoid this situation by draining grease and oil into a tin can and then disposing of it in the garbage.
+Avoid this situation by draining grease and oil into a tin can or glass jar and then disposing of it in the garbage.

 - Use a drain screen.
 Hair and soap scum are two of the leading causes of clogs in bathroom drains.
 Prevent these from entering your drain by installing an inexpensive screen.

 - Pour boiling water down the drain.
 Doing this once a week can go a long way toward keeping them open and clog free.